adnansenyurt/sahibinden/.junie/guidelines.md

 Build/Load steps:
 1. No bundling step is required; code runs as-is.
 2. Open Chrome → Extensions → Enable Developer Mode.
-3. Load unpacked → select the `chrome-ext/` directory.
+3. Load unpacked → select the `chrome-extension/` directory.
 4. If you change background/service worker code, click “Reload” the extension and reopen the DevTools for the service worker to see new logs.
-5. Icons are SVG in `chrome-ext/icons`.
-If you need PNGs, see `chrome-ext/README.txt` for dimensions.
+5. Icons are SVG in `chrome-extension/icons`.
+If you need PNGs, see `chrome-extension/README.txt` for dimensions.

 Runtime configuration (extension):
 - Notes sync host must be reachable at `http://localhost:3000/` (already allowed by manifest).
 - The popup UI stores an auth token in Chrome storage; server only checks presence (not validity yet).
 Use any non-empty token for local dev.
-- DOCX template(s):
-  - Excel: if `sahibinden_template.xlsx` is packaged, column placeholders in row 2 are used to generate the sheet(s); otherwise, a built‑in fallback layout is used.
-  - Word: if `sahibinden_template.docx` is packaged, it will be used; otherwise, per‑row DOCX is generated via fallback.
-- Downloads: Excel and per-row DOCX files are saved into the browser’s Downloads folder.
 - Emlak API integration: popup allows configuring base URL (stored at `sahi:emlakUrl` in chrome.storage.local, default `http://localhost:8080`).
 JWT for API calls is stored under `sahi:jwt`; POSTs go to `/api/custom/properties/import` with fallback to `/api/properties/import`.

 ### Local Notes Server (Express)